joyee-c/YouTube-Spotify/README.md

-# YouTube-Spotify
+# YouTube To Spotify
+## Description
-Program that automates creation of playlist on Spotify from a desired youtube playlist.
+* Program that automates creation of playlist on Spotify from a desired youtube playlist.
-It requires the use of Spotify API as well as Google API
+* It requires the use of Spotify API as well as Google API

 1. YouTube
  -> Get Playlist from YouTube and parse response to get name of artists and name of song